danielmart222/configure-ad/README.md

 -------------

-- Click on the notification icon (the Flag) and click on Promote this server to a domain controller
+- Step 2 (continued): Click on the notification icon (the Flag) and click on Promote this server to a domain controller

 -----------